 The chopped-down (by twenty minutes!)
 American version of The Fearless Vampire Killers blew me away on Halloween, 1970.
 It was at a midnight screening in Westwood hosted by the Count Dracula Society’s Dr. Donald Reed.
 With his squeaky voice, the eccentric but amiable Reed made most of the crowd think he was part of a joke.
 I don’t think many in the audience had seen The Fearless Vampire Killers previously.
 There was strange vibe in the house.
 We were all aware of the Sharon Tate murder, and the Manson/LaBianca trial was in session, with the prosecution still presenting its case.
 When Sharon Tate’s image came up on the large Regent Theater screen, a loud sad ‘ahhh’ was heard.
 I hadn’t seen any of Tate’s movies, and there she was looking incredibly alive, with red hair and freckles.
 She first appears opposite her husband — who had been demonized in the tabloids as a satanist responsible for her death.

 Film students back then doted on movie books.
 After the Hitchcock/Truffaut interview book, the next ‘bible’ for me was 1970’s The Cinema of Roman Polanski by Ivan Butler.
 Halloween ’71 saw me renting Vampire Killers, Mario Bava’s Black Sunday and Roger Vadim’s Blood and Roses to show to a big crowd at UCLA’s Sproul Hall, where we had CinemaScope 16mm projection.
-But it would be a full seven years before MGM struck and circulated repertory prints of Polanski’s original, full-length ‘Dance of the Vampires’ cut, which was of course a revelation, like seeing Casablanca for the tenth time, except that it suddenly has six new, important scenes.
+But it would be a full seven years before MGM struck and circulated repertory prints of Polanski’s original, full-length ‘Dance of the Vampires’ cut.
+It was a revelation, like seeing Casablanca for the tenth time, except that it suddenly has six new, important scenes.

 Perhaps the relatively expensive The Fearless Vampire Killers never had a chance in the U.S., commercially.
 Horror films were not exactly booming in 1967, when vampire pictures meant Hammer Films and Christopher Lee.
 Although popular enough, the theme wasn’t upscale mainstream fare, not at all.
 Even Hammer would sell its next big U.S. horror releases (in 1969) with campy ad campaigns.
 The director of photography Douglas Slocombe complained that his crew thought the movie ‘old-fashioned nonsense.’
 This may have been the first time Polanski worked in a full-scale union situation, with crews motivated only by their paycheck.
 But I bet they thought,’why would MGM spend this kind of money on a down-market Hammer subject?’